yi581/ibnk_document/blog/2025-11-20-test-launch.md

 ## Getting Started with the Test Version

-Ready to explore IBNK Protocol?
+Ready to explore iBnk?
 Here's how to get started:

 1. **Read the Documentation**: Visit our [Getting Started Guide](/api-reference/quickstart) to understand the basics
 2. **Generate API Keys**: Follow the [Authentication Guide](/api-reference/authentication) to create your test API credentials